-We often come across a fabric that we are not quite sure where is from or if it is sustainable – One of these lesser-known fabrics is Viscose.
+We often come across a fabric that we are not quite sure how is made, what it contains, and its level of sustainability.
+One of those fabrics might be Viscose.

-I have created a complete guide to Viscose and you will definitely know whether or not the material is sustainable after reading this guide!
+Viscose is a popular fabric in the fashion industry and used by many brands.
+But is viscose a sustainable fabric?
+To answer that question I have created a complete guide to Viscose and you will definitely know whether or not the material is sustainable after reading this guide.
 So let’s begin…

 What is viscose and where does it come from?